 It might also help to know that this stage will pass – and you’ll get better at making the most of your time.

 Dads could use leave better when babies are around 5-6 months old.
 Lack of sleep really caught up with us around that time, so it could actually be a more effective time to take leave – for the sake of your wellbeing and marriage!

 What you can do

 - Rethink what ‘quality time’ together means.
 It might just be sitting together at breakfast or talking on the phone during the day.

 - Plan some time for each other and for yourself.
-Ask for help if you need someone to care for your child – and you’re both comfortable with this.
+Ask for help if you need someone to care for your baby – and talk about whether you’re both comfortable with this.

 - Make the most of time to yourself.
 Even if it’s brief, try to ‘live in the moment’.